 The reason for the above construction is to provide building occupants trying to evacuate with protection from radiant heat and flames whilst passing the unit that is on fire.

-C3.12 Openings in floors for services
+C3.12 Openings in floors and ceilings for services

-To limit the spread of fire through service openings in floors required to have a fire-resistance level (FRL).
+To limit the spread of fire through service openings in floors and ceilings required to resist the spread of fire.